 gatou 瓦当

-CATEGORY: architecture / roofing tiles
+KEY WORD : architecture / roofing tiles

 1 Eave-end tiles with a circular or semi-circular ornamental pendant.
 Gatou were brought to Japan from China and the Korean peninsular.
-Han-dynasty gatou were often decorated with auspicious characters.
+Han dynasty gatou were often decorated with auspicious characters.
 Japanese examples are decorated with the comma shape *tomoemon 巴文, arabesque *karakusamon 唐草文, or other designs.
 Round gatou are called *engatou 円瓦当, and semi-circular gatou are called hangatou 半瓦当.
 Sometimes pendant tiles are called by the name of the pattern decorating them.
 For example, round gatou decorated with a comma pattern *tomoegawara 巴瓦, are often referred to as eaves commas *nokidomoegawara 軒巴瓦.
 The pendant tiles not only apply a decorative finish to the edge of the eaves but also serve to deflect the rain as they have a slightly outward slant.

 2 The term gatou is sometimes used to refer only to the decorative pendant disk of the tiles described in one above.